Ronshaoshu/K8s_Cheatsheet/README.md

 # K8s_Cheatsheet
-All on-hands commands and configurations for k8s and Istio - Personal usage
+All hands-on commands and configurations for k8s and Istio - Personal usage